FDA Approved New Genius 3D Mammography Exam That Improves Cancer Detection, Reduces Patient Anxiety

 MT: Now, who should get mammograms?

-SF: So every woman aged 40 and older should get annual mammograms.
-It’s the best way to detect breast cancer that we currently have, and has been shown to save lives so it’s very, very important.
+SF: Every woman aged 40 and older should get annual mammograms.
+It’s the best way to detect breast cancer that we currently have and has been shown to save lives so it’s very, very important.

 MT: Now, what are dense breasts?